 Social media, as it turned out, both connected and divided us.
 I've stayed Facebook friends with Sandra, but I'm still too mortified to say hi.
 Even a comment on a status update required a certain amount of courage.
 I left her a happy birthday wall post this past June in the wee hours of the night, assuming she wouldn't see it.
 I watched silently as she dumped Scott, hooked up with her former roommate from Chicago --I always assumed there was something going on between them-- than began her courtship with the guy that is now her fiancee.

 Then late Tuesday night, I found out on Facebook that Sandra was pregnant.
 For real.

 Seeing the pregnancy announcement, quirky and well-intended as it was, brought me back to that dream.
-I offered my congratulations but in reality I felt uneasy.
+I offered my congratulations (no reaction or reply, of course) but in reality I felt uneasy.
 I take solace in the fact that after years of flightiness and shirking stability, her days of hookah parties and epic, spur-of-the-moment road trips are basically over.
 Sandra seems content about the news, declaring adulthood "ebullient," but I don't think reality has set in yet.
 Judging from comments on Facebook, she's struggling to find the nobility of 24-hour "morning" sickness.
 Now I knew for sure that nothing was ever going to be same again.
 The angel had flown away.